 “Rembrandt, one of the greatest painters of all time used to paint the strongest highlights in his works with very thick, opaque paint, often of lead white.
 Sometimes he would even add a layer of gold leaf on top of the thick paint.
 Modern artists have combined sculpted elements with painting in order to create the impression that the painting changes shape depending on the location of the viewer.”
 Guido Salimbeni

-Apart from the 3D printed pieces, Salimbeni’s paintings are very tradition.
+Apart from the 3D printed pieces, Salimbeni’s paintings are very traditional.
 Beginning with sketching the design and building up the layers.
 His use of layers allows him to subtly bring the 3D printed piece back into the painting.

 Whether these paintings are novelties or whether other artists will begin to use his techniques will most like depend on the response these paintings generate from those who view them.
 If he carries on exploring the 2D and 3D relationship within painting, it has the potential to draw more viewers in and change the way artists work in the future.